scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 <div class="notice--info">{{ notice--info | markdownify }}</div>

-## Execute transactions and retrieve data
+## Execute transactions and retrieve data in the basic electronic money application

-After loading the schema, you can execute transactions and retrieve data.
+After loading the schema, you can execute transactions and retrieve data in the basic electronic money application that is included in the repository that you cloned.

+The application supports the following types of transactions:

+- Create an account.
+- Add funds to an account.
+- Send funds between two accounts.
+- Get an account balance.

 {% capture notice--info %}
 **Note**